texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/co-research-racer.md

 - Racer must be powered by one 8 gram CO<sub>2</sub> cartridge.
 - Racer must fit onto a standard CO<sub>2</sub> track.
+- Weight: (not including CO2 cartridge) minimum 28 grams maximum 58 grams
 - If a car fails the initial weigh in, the race officials may provide student with an opportunity to bring the racer up or down to weight limits.
 - Any racer deemed unsafe by judges will not be raced.
 - All parts must be made of either wood or plastic.
 Glass and/or metal parts will be deemed unsafe.
 Exceptions: axles may be metal, plastic or wood.
 - All decisions of weight, size limits, or safety are the responsibility of the judges.
 Judge's decisions are final.
 - In order to qualify for judging and placing, a car must remain in safe and operable condition after all racing and be capable of safely racing again.
+- minimum length - 7 inches
+- maximum height - 3.5 inches
+- minimum weight - 40 grams
+- minimum width of 1 inch
+- Center of the power plant to the race surface must be between 1/8' - 1 7/8"
+- Must have a minimum of 2 lugs spaced 4" apart.
+- Note:  Wheels are optional
+- Note: Any material and/or protrusion that could damage the race track will not be raced.

 ## Documentation